AlexRubes/Project-One/README.md

 To visit the main website use the following link, https://alexrubes.github.io/Project-One/

-For the reason if the Amedeus API key expires, replace the api link with this: https://api.sandbox.amadeus.com/v1.2/hotels/search-circle?apikey=RSNrav3uKFujMiYCBry4ADhrzEzCXK3E&latitude=
+For the reason that if the Amadeus API key expires, replace the api link with this: https://api.sandbox.amadeus.com/v1.2/hotels/search-circle?apikey=RSNrav3uKFujMiYCBry4ADhrzEzCXK3E&latitude=

 At this time you will be able to freely search any location you would like.